 He said in a newsletter that he “worked directly” with Salvini’s party on a WCF summit in Italy in March, suggesting that this raised the party’s profile ahead of the elections and “helped establish a climate” where such “leaders [can] be elected”.

 Brown also praised the “leadership” of Orbán in Hungary, who opened a 2017 WCF summit with a speech denouncing the “connection between immigration and terrorism”.
 Orbán has elsewhere referred to migrants as a “poison”.

-The WCF network has held previous African regional meetings in Kenya in 2018 and 2016, and in Malawi (2017), although Africans have made up just 3% (24) of about 800 speakers listed on the last ten programmes for WCF international summits, according to our analysis of these documents.
+The WCF network has held African regional meetings before – in Kenya in 2016 and 2018 and in Malawi in 2017 – though Africans made up just 3% (24) of about 800 speakers listed on the last ten programmes for WCF international summits, according to our analysis of these documents.

 The Accra meeting is advertised online as an event for “advocates and believers”, government officials, NGOs and religious groups.
-Nana Darkoa Sekyiamah at AWID has described how WCF partners have sought to meet and “influence the political elite” ahead of the summit, focusing publicly on issues like LGBT rights.
+Nana Darkoa Sekyiamah from AWID has described how WCF partners have sought to meet and “influence the political elite” ahead of the summit, focusing publicly on issues such as LGBT rights.

 Last month, a press conference in Accra to announce the WCF summit was reportedly attended by deputy health minister Alex Kodwo Kom Abban.

 The WCF’s Ghanaian partners, members of the National Coalition for Proper Human Sexual Rights and Family, also reportedly paid “courtesy calls” at the residences of former presidents John Kufuor and John Mahama (who is also a 2020 election candidate), and Sheikh Osmanu Nuhu Sharubutu, to personally invite them to the summit.

 However, other Ghanaian civil society activists raised concerns about the WCF’s links to people accused of promoting Islamophobia or white nationalist views.